Faeryn/OutwardWeaponSkillKeys/README.md

 ## Changelog

+### v1.4.1
+- Weapon skill keys no longer trigger when a menu is open

 ### v1.4.0
 - Hold off-hand button to reload pistol (to prevent accidental reload in the middle of combat)
 - Option to hide HUD elements instead of showing empty when the skill is not learned or there is no weapon in that slot